|Randall P. Niedz

-Jeff is an Associate Research Scientist with Dow AgroSciences in Indianapolis where he is currently a member of the maize transformation team working on the evaluation of lead genes for maize product concept development, the automation of plant tissue culture systems, and data stewardship.
+Jeff currently works with Inari Agriculture.
+He was previously an Associate Research Scientist with Dow AgroSciences in Indianapolis where he was a member of the maize transformation team working on the evaluation of lead genes for maize product concept development, the automation of plant tissue culture systems, and data stewardship.
 He has developed (and validated) multiple genetic transformation, selection, and transgenic event regeneration protocols for cotton, canola, and maize.
 Jeff also has experience developing in vitro technologies for early phase product evaluation including plastomic gene screening.
 He has published peer reviewed articles on regulatory element characterization for transgene expression in maize and soybean, book chapters on cotton and maize transformation, and he is an inventor on 5 issued patents.
 Jeff began his career in 1997 working at Mycogen with Dr. Michael Horn who many SIVB members will remember for his engagement with the society.
 Jeff has a bachelor’s degree in biology from the University of Minnesota, Morris.

 Montana State University